Carloswaldo/monitoring-scripts/README.md

-python-scripts
+monitoring-scripts
 ==============

-Scripts in Python
+Scripts for PostgreSQL/repmgr monitoring

-check_repmgr: Nagios/Icinga plugin to check replication time lag in a repmgr cluster
+check_repmgr: Nagios/Icinga plugin to check replication time lag in a repmgr cluster, written in Python